-Diana Hsieh, whose work I also promote, also offered me feedback on early drafts of my book, and she has promoted its sale.
-Dr. Paul Hsieh runs the health policy page, Freedom and Individual Rights in Medicine, and I eagerly endorse his work.
-He has provided editorial feedback on some of my work.
-The Hsiehs once paid for a Front Range Objectivismdinner for my wife and me.
+Dr. Paul Hsieh, who runs the health policy page, Freedom and Individual Rights in Medicine, has provided editorial feedback on some of my work and has contributed material to Freedom Outlook.
+He and Diana once paid for a Front Range Objectivism dinner for my wife and me.

-In July and August of 2010, Diana Hsieh assisted with a pledge campaign to raise funds from private donors for my work with Liberty In the Books, a project of Liberty On the Rocks, an organization run by Amanda Teresi.
-Hsieh received a small cut of the pledges for his assistance.
+In July and August of 2010, Diana Brickell assisted with a pledge campaign to raise funds from private donors for my work with Liberty In the Books, a project of Liberty On the Rocks, an organization run by Amanda Muell (formerly Teresi).
+Brickell received a small cut of the pledges for her assistance.
+Liberty In the Books is no longer active.

-Often I promote events and publications of the Independence Institute, the fabulous free-market think-tank in Golden.
-Back in 2005, I wrote a paper for the Institute for financial compensation titled, Wasteful Spending by Colorado Government.
-In 2009, 2010, 2012, and at least one previous year, the Independence Institute gave me and my wife free tickets to its annual banquet, I believe in appreciation for the uncompensated articles I occasionally write for the Institute.
-You can watch my great video interviews of the 2009 banquet.
+In 2005, I wrote a paper for the Independence Institute for financial compensation titled, Wasteful Spending by Colorado Government.
+In 2009, 2010, 2012, and at least one previous year, the Independence Institute gave me and my wife free tickets to its annual banquet, I believe in appreciation for the uncompensated articles I occasionally wrote for the Institute.
+Continuing into 2017 I’ve written several articles for compensation for Complete Colorado, which is affiliated with the Institute.

 For brief periods years ago, I worked on a contract basis for the Colorado Criminal Justice Reform Coalition as well as for Rocky Mountain Gun Owners.
-Generally I think that both of those organizations continue to do good work, and I may endorse them and anything they might happen to sell or distribute.
-Years ago I also worked on a contract basis for the Libertarian Party of Colorado to produce its newsletter, but I have since repudiated libertarianism and the party.
+Years ago I also worked on a contract basis for the Libertarian Party of Colorado to produce its newsletter; I have since left libertarianism and the party.

 In 2011 the International Policy Network named me a finalist in its Hoiles prize for regional journalism.
 The organization agreed to pay for my plane ticket to New York for the awards banquet, plus a “small honorarium.”

-Adam Schrager, a reporter for 9News, helped get media coverage for my book, Values of Harry Potter, on that station.
-Vincent Carroll helped get media coverage for my book in the Rocky Mountain News, and Carroll now works for the Denver Post, where he writes an excellent column that I strongly endorse.
+Adam Schrager, formerly a reporter for 9News, helped get media coverage for my book, Values of Harry Potter, on that station.
+Vincent Carroll helped get media coverage for my book in the Rocky Mountain News.
 Joel Warner helped get media coverage for my book at Westword.
 Various other television stations and newspapers in Colorado have covered events that I’ve organized.
 Boulder Weekly used to pay me to write a column.

 Years ago I benefitted from free seminars hosted by the Institute for Humane Studies (IHS), Property and Environment Research Center, Ludwig von Mises Institute, and the Center for Study of Public Choice.
-I also worked for a summer as a Koch Fellow in 1995, and this program is now operated by IHS.
+I also worked for a summer as a Koch Fellow in 1995—I spent most of the summer researching racially unjust criminal sentencing—this program is now operated by IHS.
 On at least two occasions the Cato Institute has given me free beer.
 I have been financially compensated for participating in seminars hosted by Liberty Fund, which sells a great many books that I heartily endorse.
 I’m pretty sure that all of the organizations mentioned in this paragraph have at some point given me either books or essays at no charge.

 FreedomWorks payed for a plane ticket for me to Washington, D.C. from September 9-12, 2010, as well as for my hotel accommodations.
 While in D.C., I attended a bloggers’ conference and a 9/12 Tea Party event, both sponsored by FreedomWorks.
 FreedomWorks also bought me two meals, gave me several books, and gave me $10 worth of Metro fare (to travel to a FreedomWorks event).
 Before accepting the gift, I emphasized that FreedomWorks would have absolutely no influence over the contents of my writing, and a representative of the organization confirmed that the organization has no expectation that I write about any particular subject or express any particular view as a consequence of accepting the gift.